Dalian Atkinson

 Dalian Robert Atkinson (21 March 1968 – 15 August 2016) was an English professional footballer who played as a striker.

 During his club football career, he played in England for Ipswich Town, Sheffield Wednesday, Aston Villa and Manchester City, winning the Football League Cup at Villa in 1994 where he also played in the Premier League.
-He also played in Spain for Real Sociedad, in France for Metz, in Turkey for Fenerbahçe, in Saudi Arabia for Al-Ittihad, and in South Korea for Daejeon Citizen and Jeonbuk Hyundai Motors.
+He also played in Spain for Real Sociedad, in France for Metz, in Turkey for Fenerbahçe, in Saudi Arabia for Al-Ittihad, and in South Korea for Daejeon Hana Citizen and Jeonbuk Hyundai Motors.
 He was capped once at England B level, scoring a goal in that single appearance.

 Atkinson died on 15 August 2016.
 He was near his father's house in Trench, Telford, where he had grown up.
 Officers of West Mercia Police, who had responded to a call, fired a taser at him and one officer kicked him in the head.
 Atkinson went into cardiac arrest.
 The police officer who killed him was later found guilty of manslaughter and sentenced to eight years in prison.

 Club career

 Early career

 Atkinson first came to prominence at Ipswich Town as a teenager, impressing seasoned experts with his speed and daring, which included a hat-trick against a Middlesbrough side containing Gary Pallister and future Ipswich captain Tony Mowbray at the heart of their defence, in the 1987–88 season.

 In 1989, manager Ron Atkinson (no relation) brought him to Sheffield Wednesday for £450,000 where he formed a fine front partnership with David Hirst for a single season.
 He was an ever-present in the league for Sheffield Wednesday in his only season there, scoring 10 goals but being unable to prevent them from being relegated.

 After relegation he was sold to Real Sociedad for £1.7 million.
-The San Sebastián-based team had recently broken a tradition of only signing local players in order to bring fellow British players John Aldridge and Kevin Richardson to the club, making Atkinson their third foreigner and also the first black player in their history.
+The San Sebastián-based team had recently broken a tradition of only signing local players in order to bring British player Kevin Richardson and Ireland international John Aldridge to the club, making Atkinson their third foreigner and also the first black player in their history.
 He was nicknamed El txipiron (The squid) by Sociedad fans during the 1990–91 season.
 His team did not have a good year, although Atkinson made a good contribution over the season, scoring 12 goals in La Liga.
 Atkinson was racially abused by opposition fans during his time in Spain.